Tim Dierßen

-Tim Dierßen (born 15 January 1996) is a German footballer who plays for Hessen Kassel as an attacking midfielder.
+Tim Dierßen (born 15 January 1996) is a German footballer who plays for TSV Havelse as an attacking midfielder.

 Club career

 Dierßen is a youth exponent from Hannover 96.
 He made his Bundesliga debut at 25 April 2014 against VfB Stuttgart.
 He substituted Szabolcs Huszti in the extra time.

 On 7 July 2020, Dierßen joined Kickers Offenbach on a deal until June 2021.

+On 12 July 2024, Dierßen joined Regionalliga Nord club TSV Havelse.